Skip to Main Content

 References:

 1. Australian College of Perioperative Nurses Ltd (ACORN).
 The New ACORN Standards: Volume 3 – 2023 Standards for Safe and Quality Care in the Perioperative Environment (SSQCPE) for Organisations.
-Adelaide: ACORN 2023.
+Adelaide: ACORN; 2023.

 2. Duff J. Busting persistent myths about perioperative hypothermia.
-Journal of Perioperative Nursing 2023;36(3):article 4.
+Journal of Perioperative Nursing.
+2023;36(3):article 4.

-3. McSwain JR et al. Perioperative hypothermia: Causes, consequences and treatment.
-World J Anesthesiol2015; 4(3):58-65.
+3. McSwain JR, et al. Perioperative hypothermia: Causes, consequences and treatment.
+World J Anesthesiol.
+2015;4(3):58–65.

-4. Riley C and Andrzejowski J. Inadvertent perioperative hypothermia.
-BJA Education 2018;18(8):227–233.
+4. Riley C, Andrzejowski J. Inadvertent perioperative hypothermia.
+BJA Education.
+2018;18(8):227–233.

 Contact us